 - You can cook it in a slow cooker either whole or cut open first.
 Of course, this method takes several hours.

-- But the fastest and easiest way to cook it is whole in the Instant Pot.
+- But the fastest and easiest way to cook it is whole in the Instant Pot (I use this one).
 You don't have to cut through the hard squash and it's faster than roasting or slow cooking.
 Win-win!

-Instant Pot spaghetti squash is my favorite way to cook it because it's so easy it practically cooks its self.
-You just put the spaghetti squash on top of the reck, add a cup of water and turn it on.
+Instant Pot spaghetti squash is the best way to cook it because it's so fast and easy it practically cooks its self.
+You just put the whole spaghetti squash on top of the reck, add a cup of water and turn it on.
 Pressure cooking it is also great for busy weekdays.
 You can whip up a quick sauce while the Instant Pot is doing its thing.

 Depending on which Instant Pot pressure cooker model you have, you'll want to make sure your squash fits in the pot comfortably without going above the max fill line.
 A medium spaghetti squash will fit in the 6-quart models and a large spaghetti squash will fit in the 8-quart.